Black Friday Cyber Monday appears to be big business for ecommerce merchants. But what happens after the promotions?

 Yet in the UK, we are not close to US levels of hysteria yet, where a much greater proportion of the last quarter’s sales are done on that weekend.

 What sectors does Black Friday affect?

 The other interesting question is what sectors does Black Friday affect?

-Reflecting back on my 2016 post, it may be a surprise that the biggest boost of over 100% average increase in sales comes for Health & Beauty stores; whereas technology and computer stores on average saw a boost of 40% for the week.
-(The graph shows the difference with the average sales volumes in November & December, by sector, for 3 selected weeks.)
+It may be a surprise that the biggest boost of over 100% average increase in sales comes for Health & Beauty stores, whereas technology and computer stores saw an average boost of 40% for the week.

 Interested in tracking online sales activity for your own site this holiday shopping season?
 Littledata’s ecommerce analytics software provides accurate data and automated reporting to help you track promotions and drive conversions and customer loyalty.